grafana/grafana-operator/docs/blog/v5-intro.md

 If you are reading this it means that we have finally got our first RC of version 5 out of the gates.
 The maintainers is extremely happy to finally being able to do so.

+As a part of this we have merged version 5 in to the master branch and we will continue to support version 4 through the v4 branch.
+Any changes that needs to be done towards version 4 should be directed to that branch.

 In this blog we will try to explain the changes that we have made and the future of the operator.
 In [v5 getting started](v5-getting-started.md), you will be able to read how to try out the operator.